Tulifanya Studio, Beverley Peden

 Printmaking is a passion...it is a labour of love.

 In these days of rapid and easy reproduction, one might wonder why anyone would bother with printmaking anymore.
 I can't speak for other artists, but for myself, I LOVE the various processes I use.
-I also love the idea of being able to give someone a real work of art crafted by the hand of the artist for a reasonable price, and not a reproduction of a work of art.
-Reproductions have their place, and I have no argument with them.
-With the reproduction process, the artist is often not directly involved in making the reproduction.
+I also love the idea of being able to give someone an original work of art crafted by the hand of the artist for a reasonable price, and not a reproduction of a work of art.

-There is no other way to get the look of a hand pulled print.
-There is a brilliance to the colours, the adventure of the line, and the surprise when the print is first pulled through the press...and for the printmaker, there is a thrill that can not be duplicated in reproduction.
-It means that more than one image can often be pulled, depending on the process, and can be made available at an affordable price to the public, and yet each one is an original work of art.
-With hand-pulled prints, each print is individually inked and pulled by the artist.
+A hand pulled print is very tactile.
+There is a brilliance to the colours, the adventure of the line, and the surprise when the print is first pulled through the press...and for the printmaker, there is a thrill when the first successful print comes hot off the press that can not be duplicated in reproduction.
+More than one image can be pulled by the artist, depending on the process, and can be made available at an affordable price to the public, and yet each one is an original work of art.

 The following are the methods I use in my studio to create prints.
 There is always something new to learn and try, so the experimentation aspect of printmaking is, to me, fascinating and very absorbing.
 I hope you will enjoy the results.